tacklesta/Daily-Blogs/README.md

 # Daily-Blogs
-Blog website based on node and express.js
+Blog website based on node and express.js.

+At present it is just in it's initial development phase.

+Sample Version can be accessed here : https://daily-blogs-12.herokuapp.com/